 Author has written 102 stories for South Park, StarTrek: Voyager, Star Wars, Harry Potter, Casablanca, StarTrek: The Next Generation, Parodies and Spoofs, Moby Dick, Your Highness, Rango, Misc.
 Movies, StarTrek: Deep Space Nine, William Gibson, StarTrek: The Original Series, Muppet Show, Harvey Birdman: Attorney at Law, Spaceballs, Reservoir Dogs, Big Lebowski, Pineapple Express, Boardwalk Empire, Pirates of the Caribbean, The Room, 2003, Maltese Falcon, Black Cauldron, Family Guy, Con Air, and God's Not Dead.

-I'm an adult in my twenties with a B.A. in English, living in a cheap apartment that I pay for with a minimum wage job, which is both sad and ludicrous.
-Beyond that, I'm not going to give much away about myself, except that I'm female and live somewhere in the U.S.
+I'm a college graduate in my twenties who pays the bills with a minimum wage job, which is both sad and ludicrous.
+(I may be close to getting a job I actually went to school for though.)
+I won't give away much else about myself, except that I'm female and live somewhere in the U.S.

 I began fan-fiction as a way to kill time and practice my writing, while I work to actually do something with my life.
 However, fan-fiction has exploded into a dangerous addiction for me.
 I have a horrible habit of starting long stories before others are finished.
 And since I'm trying to work on original writing projects, I shouldn't be trying to start any new fan-fics at all.

-For this reason, I now try as much as possible to convey my ideas through one-shots.
+For this reason, I now try as much as possible to convey my ideas through one-shots and short stories.
 And objectively speaking, my one-shots are almost certainly my best work.
-They're the most canon-friendly, and probably the most carefully proof-read.
+They're the most canon-friendly, and (usually) the most carefully proof-read.

 |Focus:||TV Shows StarTrek: Voyager|